kaveh7293/Kaveh-Portfolio/README.md

 </p>
 <p> I repeated the above-mentioned classification modeling.
 In this time, I added the name of countries into my predictions.
 This is revealed that the accuracy score for the test data is less (i.e., <strong>0.44</strong>) in this situation.</p>
 <h2>The results of modeling</h2>
-<p> The results for the final model and final predictions are shown as follows:<br>
+<p> The results for the final model and final predictions are shown as follows.
+The following results are only for two groups.
+The full results can be found [here](https://github.com/kaveh7293/World-Cup-Results-Prediction--Accuracy-of-Common-Sense-/blob/main/final_results.xlsx).<br>
 <img src='https://github.com/kaveh7293/World-Cup-Results-Prediction--Accuracy-of-Common-Sense-/blob/main/Screenshot%202022-07-17%20191645.png' width="600" height="1200"><br>